Skip to content

 • Alerts for approaching contract deadlines or compliance lapses.

-6. Supplier Segmentation and Prioritization
+6. Supplier Segmentation & Prioritization

 Not all suppliers are equally important to your business.
 Some are critical partners that provide essential goods or services, while others may be more transactional.
 The right SRM system should allow you to segment and prioritize suppliers based on their strategic importance, spend volume, and risk profile.
 This enables you to focus your resources on managing relationships with key suppliers and optimizing performance across your entire supplier base.